IndieSmiths/nodezator/README.md

 However, users are encouraged to define their own nodes for their specific purposes, or use existing nodes from other users.
 Nodes defined by users have colored headers (green, blue, etc.), like the one below:

 ![A user-defined node](https://nodezator.com/images/node.png)

+In case you missed it at the beginning of this README, here's the link to a small video demonstrating how to define and load a node in less than 60 seconds: https://www.youtube.com/watch?v=cMfoaEs0fGY

 Nodes are created from Python scripts organized within folders that we call **node packs**.
 You can create a node pack folder **anywhere you want in your disk**.
 Under the hood, Nodezator treats it as a package in some contexts, so you can name that folder whatever you like, as long as it is a Python identifier.
 That is, it must start with a letter or underscore and contain only letters, digits and underscores.